 Check the official government website before you travel.

 We’ve put together lists aggregated from media outlets including information from the official country travel websites.

-Denmark: Sky News is reporting the company that has developed Denmark’s vaccine passport app is predicting it will cause a “domino effect,” with every country in Europe rolling one out.
+Earlier this year, Sky News reported the company that developed Denmark’s vaccine passport app is predicting it will cause a “domino effect,” with every country in Europe rolling one out.
 The app uses data to verify the user has either been vaccinated, or had a negative COVID test.
 Everywhere people gather, from airports to music festivals, can instantly verify this information, according to the app maker Netcompany.
 Denmark was the first company to authorize a digital vaccine passport and is using them domestically to allow non-essential businesses to reopen.

 See the video above for details, and the digital passport is in use now.

 Estonia: Estonian officials are working with the World Health Organization to create standardized electronic vaccination certification that could become the “gold standard” on the way to global adoption of vaccine passports, according to the Voice of America.
 You need a vaccine passport when entering the country.
 You can see all requirements here on the official website.
 Only about 56 percent of Estonians have been vaccinated.